Different Types of Coal | Properties | advantages and disadvantages | Electronicsinfos

 8. Heating Value: High heating value due to its high carbon content.

-9. Color and Texture: Black color with a porous texture, resulting from the carbonization process.
+9. Colour and Texture: Black colour with a porous texture, resulting from the carbonization process.

 Coke (Fuel)